swanITworks/taskWithOrders/readme.md

 #3
 Go to: http://localhost:3000/

+#4
+file with example of orders is attached to this repository - data.txt

 #simplify:
 <ul>
 <li>In adding orders, the number of order isn't unique and it can be duplicated</li>